87870/Alchemist/README.md

 - **True Maintainability:** All changes flow through controlled formulas.
 - **Team Friendly:** Frontend can request changes without breaking your flow.

 > *“Laravel Resources grant you the illusion of control – meticulous yet maddening.
 Laravel Alchemist surrenders this false dominion... and in its place conjures true magic.„*

 ---

 [//]: # (## ⚙️ Configuration)

-## 📋 Requirements
+## <a id="requirements"></a> 📋 Requirements

 - PHP ≥ 8.2
 - Laravel ≥ 11.x